 LSU Dining will offer packaged meals, limited seating, and take-away options.
 No self-service will be offered at this time.
 Dining staff will take extra precautions to keep themselves and students safe.
 Facilities will be thoroughly cleaned multiple times each day, surfaces will be continuously cleaned and disinfected, and hand sanitizer will be available at entrances and exits.
 Dining halls and retail services will have designated entrances and exits, and use plexiglass barriers to separate cashiers and guests when physical distancing is not allowed due to limited space.

 More information about LSU Dining meal plans, retail locations, and operational hours can be found at dineoncampus.com/lsu.

 The LSU Dining Halls will be closed after Wednesday, November 25, 2020, and the cost of meal plans has been pro-rated accordingly.

-LSU University Recreation (UREC) will be open; however, precautions will be taken for safety.
-Building capacity will be limited to 25 percent.
+LSU University Recreation (UREC) will remain open after the Thanksgiving Break.
 Each fitness area will be capped at maximum capacity for the space, guests are expected to practice appropriate physical distancing, and equipment will be rotated every four hours.
 Cashless transactions will be the only option to pay for equipment and services.
 Visit lsuuniversityrec.com for further details.

-To further promote a safe environment on campus, all meetings and events during the fall 2020 semester must follow the Fall 2020 Meeting & Event Guidelines.
+To further promote a safe environment on campus, all meetings and events must follow the Meeting & Event Guidelines.

 Parking & Transportation Services developed several strategies and procedures following the recommendations of the American Public Transportation Association (APTA) in accordance with the Center for Disease Control (CDC), and state and local guidelines.
 View Parking & Transportation Services' safety measures, procedures, and frequently asked questions.